 Older adults with HIV have higher rates of substance use than their HIV-negative peers.
 They may have used both legal (tobacco and alcohol) and illegal substances (cocaine, amphetamine, THC, pain killers etc.) when they were younger.
 And some are still dealing with addiction.
 Research reports that show almost half are enrolled in recovery programs.

 Older adults with HIV who are struggling with a substance use issue should make recovery a priority.
 If substance use occurs in the context of managing multimorbidity there can be interactions with medications.
 Also, people who use substances may have difficulty adhering to their meds.
 Substances can also have dangerous interactions with medications.
 Their use also increases the risk for falls and for poor self-care.

 What you can do with your doctor

-It may be difficult, but it is bottom line essential for you to be frank with your doctor about which substances you are using and how often.
-This will allow for better treatment decisions and referrals.
-In addition, if you experience an acute health crisis your physician and other care providers will be aware of their possible use.
-They can make better decisions regarding your acute and chronic care avoiding medications or treatments that might be counterproductive of even life threatening.
+It may be difficult, but it’s essential to be honest with your doctor about your substance use.
+This information will help your doctor make better treatment decisions and referrals.
+In addition, if you experience an acute health crisis, your physician and other care providers will be aware of the possible role of other substances and can avoid medications or treatments that might be counterproductive or even life threatening.